 The 12 member YAC provides a direct avenue of communication between young people and the NSW Government.

 The YAC meets regularly throughout the year to provide advice to the Minister responsible for Youth, the Hon.
-Gareth Ward, MP and to myself as the Advocate for Children and Young People on issues, policies and laws that affect children and young people in NSW.
+Rose Jackson and to myself as the Advocate for Children and Young People on issues, policies and laws that affect children and young people in NSW.

 Membership of the YAC provides an opportunity for children and young people to contribute to the work of the NSW Government.